drmariaahmed/theme-academic-cv/content/project/Policy Brief/index.md

 ---
-title: Example Project
+title: IDEA Module: Disparities in Access to Healthcare Services in Canada

-summary: An example of using the in-built project page.
+summary: The project showcases slides developed for a policy analysis of healthcare access in Canada using the Canadian Community Health Survey, 2017-18
 tags:
-  - Deep Learning
+  - Healthcare, Disparities, Access, Aging
-date: '2016-04-27T00:00:00Z'
+date: '13-03-2024'

 # Optional external URL for project (replaces project detail page).
 external_link: ''